-- First Nations or Inuit standardized autobiographical essay (NASPN-I) which must be e-mailed to Sandrine Charrette-Martineau, admissions coordinator for PFMPNIQ, before noon on April 19, Sandrine [dot] Charette-Martineau [at] fmed [dot] ulaval [dot] ca,: 25%
+- First Nations or Inuit standardized autobiographical essay (NASPN-I) which must be e-mailed to Sandrine Charrette-Martineau, admissions coordinator for PFMPNIQ, before April 19, 2017: Sandrine [dot] Charette-Martineau [at] fmed [dot] ulaval [dot] ca,: 25%

 The Quebec Medical Interfaculty Admissions Committee is responsible for the selection of candidates.